bberkelaar/bberkelaar/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on managing infrastructure: authN, authZ, endpoint management and their role in security posture in hybrid (Azure) environments.
 - 🌱 I’m currently learning infrastructure as code
-- 👯 I’m looking to collaborate on the template for managing infra as code for multiple customers
+- 👯 I’m looking to collaborate on templates for managing infra as code for multiple customers
 - 🤔 I’m looking for help with setup of multiple environments where central and decentral management of all environments is possible at the same time.
 - 💬 Ask me about innovation and creative solutions
 - 📫 How to reach me: [https://www.linkedin.com/in/boris-berkelaar/](https://www.linkedin.com/in/boris-berkelaar/)